Krishnkumar542/Interactive-Dashboard-Creation-Using-Power-BI/README.md

 ## **Project Objective**

-The owner of the Madhav E-Commerce Store wants us to create an interactive dashboard to track and analyze their online sales across India.
+The owner of the **Madhav E-Commerce Store** wants us to create an <a href="https://github.com/Krishnkumar542/Interactive-Dashboard-Creation-Using-Power-BI/blob/main/Madhav%20Store%20Ecommerce%20Dashboard.png">interactive dashboard</a> to track and analyze their online sales across India.

 ## **Dataset used**